sam81/BDF.jl/doc/intro.rst

     bdfInfo["chanLabels"]

-Beware that JBDF does not check that you have sufficient RAM to read all the data in a BDF file.
+Beware that ``BDF.jl`` does not check that you have sufficient RAM to read all the data in a BDF file.
 If you try to read a file that is too big for your hardware, your system may become slow or unresponsive.
 Initially try reading only a small amount of data, and check how much